• Our Impact

 Philip subsequently petitioned the CEO on October 24, 2025, seeking an internal review to compel the release of the information.

-Just like the earlier appeal, Mr. Basintale again refused to respond.
+Just like the earlier appeal, Mr. Basintale again failed to respond.

 After these repeated refusals, The Fourth Estate has escalated the matter to the RTI Commission, citing persistent non-compliances by both the Information Officer and the CEO of the YEA.